StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 ##4 Evaluation
-There are pre-trained i-vectors that you can play with, they are in file exp.zip under ./exp Unzip the folders into ./exp
+There are per-trained i-vectors that you can play with, they are in file exp.zip under ./exp Unzip the folders into ./exp

 ##4.1 Vector Space model baseline for IMDB